hyphacoop/RooLLM/README.md

 ## Overview

 Roo serves as Hypha's digital assistant, providing access to an LLM through an Ollama API endpoint running on a GPU in our datacenter.
-This project is designed to be flexible - it can run fully locally by installing Ollama and running the model yourself, or connect to a hosted endpoint.
+This project is designed to be flexible as it can run fully locally by installing Ollama and running the model yourself, or connect to a hosted endpoint.
+Additionally, RooLLM offers multiple ways to interact with the assistant: through a browser-based web interface, a simple CLI for terminal users, or by leveraging its API endpoints to integrate with other chat services and applications.

 ### Key Features